A unified diagrammatic approach to topological fixed point models: Non-chiral topological order in 2+1 dimensions

 In network notation the $4$ indices are distinguished by their location relative to the small black ``arrow'' inside the square which allows an unambiguous identification despite the fact that we are allowed to rotate and reflect the shape in the diagrams.

 We want the models to have a pure-state quantum mechanical interpretation.
 Thus, we have to work with complex tensors, and we need to introduce an orientation.
-The orientation allows us to distinguish between the \emph{counter-clockwise} tetrahedron above (whose $01$ edge of the $012$-triangle is oriented counter-clockwise), and the clockwise tetrahedron which is represented by the different element
+The orientation allows us to distinguish between the \emph{counter-clockwise} tetrahedron above (whose $01$ edge of the $012$-triangle is oriented counter-clockwise), and the clockwise tetrahedron which is represented by the different tensor variable

 In order to access even more general models, we choose a slightly more complicated network representation of the triangulation.
-For every edge encircled by tetrahedra we chose one favorite adjacent face shared by one tetrahedron-pair and insert a 2-index atom at the corresponding bond.
-Those atoms are atoms of one of three different elements (called \emph{edge weights}), depending on whether the edge is the $01$, the $02$, or the $12$ edge of its favourite face represented by
+For every edge encircled by tetrahedra we chose one favorite adjacent face shared by one tetrahedron-pair and insert a 2-index tensor at the corresponding bond.
+Those tensors correspond to three different variables (called \emph{edge weights}), depending on whether the edge is the $01$, the $02$, or the $12$ edge of its favourite face represented by

 We can imagine to ``inflate'' the triangle on the left-hand side of Eq.~\eqref{eq:2dedgeweight01}, Eq.~\eqref{eq:2dedgeweight02}, and Eq.~\eqref{eq:2dedgeweight12} and into a pillow-like volume with three corners, whose boundary consists of two triangles, one in the back and one in the front.
 We might think of the edge weight as being contained in the volume.
 Here and in the following, we will mark edges at the boundary of a volume, which contain an edge weight, with a tick.